Enhancing repository-level software repair via repository-aware knowledge graphs: Related Work

 \subsection{Repository-level Software Repair}

 Recent large language models (LLMs) have demonstrated remarkable capabilities in repository-level software repair tasks~\cite{xia2024agentless,zhang2024autocoderover,wang2024openhandsopenplatformai,morepair}.
-SWE-Bench-Lite~\cite{jimenez2024swebench} provides a representative benchmark of 300 real-world GitHub issues, making it suitable for evaluating LLM-based software repair approaches.
-Repository-level repair approaches fall into two categories: \textbf{Agentic approaches} coordinate multiple specialized agents through observe-think-act loops~\cite{wang2024opendevin,wang2024openhandsopenplatformai,zhang2024autocoderover,ruan2024specrover,yang2024sweagent,koduai,composio}.
-OpenHands~\cite{wang2024opendevin,wang2024openhandsopenplatformai} employs agents interacting with sandbox environments, while AutoCodeRover~\cite{zhang2024autocoderover,ruan2024specrover} leverages hierarchical code search for repository navigation.
+SWE-Bench Lite~\cite{jimenez2024swebench} provides a representative benchmark of 300 real-world GitHub issues, making it suitable for evaluating LLM-based software repair approaches.
+Repository-level repair approaches fall into two categories: \textbf{Agentic approaches} coordinate multiple specialized agents through observe-think-act loops~\cite{wang2024openhandsopenplatformai,zhang2024autocoderover,ruan2024specrover,yang2024sweagent,koduai,composio}.
+OpenHands~\cite{wang2024openhandsopenplatformai} employs agents interacting with sandbox environments, while AutoCodeRover~\cite{zhang2024autocoderover,ruan2024specrover} leverages hierarchical code search for repository navigation.
 Composio~\cite{composio} implements a state-machine multi-agent system using LangGraph~\cite{LangGraph2024}, and SWE-agent~\cite{yang2024sweagent} introduces specialized tools for LLM interactions. \textbf{Procedural approaches} employ expert-designed sequential workflows for repair~\cite{xia2024agentless,zhang2024autocoderover,antoniades2024swe,gautam2024supercoder2}.
-Agentless~\cite{xia2024agentless} employs a three-phase repair, including localization, repair, and patch validation.
-Moatless~\cite{antoniades2024swe,orwall2024moatless} proposed that rather than relying on an agent to reason its way to a solution, it is crucial to build good tools to insert the right context into the prompt and handle the response.
+Agentless~\cite{xia2024agentless} employs a three-phase repair, including fault location, patch generation, and patch validation.
+Moatless~\cite{antoniades2024swe,orwall2024moatless} proposed that, rather than relying on an agent to reason its way to a solution, it is crucial to build good tools to insert the right context into the prompt and handle the response.

-Pure LLM-based approaches process repository artifacts and code as separate entities rather than interconnected entities, lacking the ability to bridge the gap between natural language issues and structured codebase.
-In contrast, \tool explicitly LLMs both structural codebase and semantic relationships across repository artifacts through knowledge graphs.
+Pure LLM-based approaches treat repository artifacts and code as separate entities, rather than as interconnected components, which hinders their ability to bridge the gap between natural language issues and the structured codebase.
+In contrast, \tool explicitly models both the structural codebase and the semantic relationships across repository artifacts through knowledge graphs.